mikolmogorov/Ragout/README.md

 -----------
 Ragout (Reference-Assisted Genome Ordering UTility) is a tool for reference-assisted assembly.
-Given a set of initial sequences (contigs/scaffolds) and multiple references (complete or draft) as input it produces a chromosome-scaled assembly (as a set of gapped scaffolds).
+Given a set of initial sequences (contigs/scaffolds) and one or multiple references (complete or draft) as input it produces a chromosome-scaled assembly (as a set of gapped scaffolds).

 The approach is based on the analysis of medium- and large-scale rearrangements